Ruthless Quotas at Amazon Are Permanently Maiming Employees

 She suggested Amazon could partner with her agency as a “leader in safety” to kick off a program promoting best practices in the logistics industry.

 After hanging up with Amazon, Alexander said: “They’re wanting to probably take this offer and go back and look and say, ‘Hey, we’re partnering with Indiana.
-We’re going to be the leader.’ ”
+We’re going to be the leader.’”

 She told Stallone, “I hope you don’t take it personally if we have to manipulate your citations.”